 Western Dining Tables

-The best western dining tables don’t just “match” your dining room—they set the standard for it.
+The best Western dining tables don’t just “match” your dining room—they set the standard for it.
 This is the piece that handles real gatherings: holiday spreads, ranch-house breakfasts, and the kind of dinners that stretch late because nobody wants to leave.

 What to prioritize for a true gathering table: